Small Business Innovation Research: America's Seed Fund

-The Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR), collectively the Small Business Programs in the United States, are also known by their brand name America's Seed Fund.
-The term "America's Seed Fund" has been adopted, particularly by the SBA and NSF, as a unifying brand to promote these opportunities to entrepreneurs and innovators.
+The Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR), collectively known as the Small Business Programs in the United States, are also known by their brand name, America's Seed Fund.
+The term "America's Seed Fund" has been adopted by the SBA and NSF, among others, as a unifying brand to promote these opportunities to entrepreneurs and innovators.

 Evaluation

 The SBIR program has been extensively evaluated, with studies generally divided into two types: descriptive (and survey-based) evaluations and causal analyses.

 Descriptive evaluations have relied on surveys of participants, case studies, and administrative data.
 Large-scale reviews by the National Academies at agencies such as the Department of Defense and the Department of Energy have documented outcomes in terms of commercialization, follow-on funding, and agency mission support, generally finding that SBIR stimulates innovative activity that might not otherwise have occurred.
 A recent development is the use of web-based approaches to measure commercialization by tracking online evidence of SBIR-funded inventions entering the market, providing a scalable alternative to traditional surveys.
 Applied to Department of Defense SBIR patents, this method identified commercialization signals for about one in five projects.

 Causal evaluations have used quasi-experimental designs to estimate the program's impact.
-One prominent study of the Department of Energy SBIR program exploited funding cutoffs in application rankings, finding that early-stage awards increased venture capital financing, patenting, revenue, and firm survival, while later-stage awards had weaker effects.
+One prominent study of the Department of Energy SBIR program examined funding cutoffs in application rankings and found that early-stage awards increased venture capital financing, patenting, revenue, and firm survival, while later-stage awards had weaker effects.

 Together, this body of research shows that SBIR funding contributes to firm innovation and commercialization, though outcomes vary across agencies and project stages.